PrefectHQ/prefect/docs/tutorials/dask-ray-task-runners.md

 The default task runner is the [`ConcurrentTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.ConcurrentTaskRunner).

-!!! note "You must use .submit for non-sequential code"
+!!! note "Use `.submit` to run your tasks asynchronously"

-To run tasks asynchronously, you must use the `.submit` method when you call them.
-If you just call the task as you would normally in Python code it will run synchronously, even though you are using the ConcurrentTaskRunner.
+To run tasks asynchronously use the `.submit` method when you call them.
+If you call a task as you would normally in Python code it will run synchronously, even if you are calling the task within a flow that uses the    `ConcurrentTaskRunner`, `DaskTaskRunner` or `RayTaskRunner`.

 Many real-world data workflows benefit from true parallel, distributed task execution.
-For these use cases, the following Prefect-developed task runners for parallel or distributed task execution may be installed as [Prefect Collections](/collections/overview/).
+For these use cases, the following Prefect-developed task runners for parallel task execution may be installed as [Prefect Collections](/collections/overview/).

 - [`DaskTaskRunner`](https://prefecthq.github.io/prefect-dask/) runs tasks requiring parallel execution using [`dask.distributed`](http://distributed.dask.org/).
 - [`RayTaskRunner`](https://prefecthq.github.io/prefect-ray/) runs tasks requiring parallel execution using [Ray](https://www.ray.io/).

-These task runners can spin up a local Dask cluster or Ray instance on the fly, or let you connect with a Dask or Ray environment you've set up separately, potentially taking advantage of massively parallel computing environments.
+These task runners can spin up a local Dask cluster or Ray instance on the fly, or let you connect with a Dask or Ray environment you've set up separately.
+Then you can take advantage of massively parallel computing environments.

-As you'll see, using Dask or Ray in your flows is straightforward, enabling you to choose the execution environment that fits your particular needs.
+Use Dask or Ray in your flows to choose the execution environment that fits your particular needs.

-To show you how it works, let's start small.
+To show you how they work, let's start small.

 !!! note "Remote storage"
-    We recommend configuring [remote file storage](/concepts/storage/) for task execution with the `DaskTaskRunner` and `RayTaskRunner`.
+    We recommend configuring [remote file storage](/concepts/storage/) for task execution with `DaskTaskRunner` or `RayTaskRunner`.
 This ensures tasks executing in Dask or Ray have access to task result storage, particularly when accessing a Dask or Ray instance outside of your execution environment.

 ## Configuring a task runner

 You may have seen this briefly in a previous tutorial, but let's look a bit more closely at how you can configure a specific task runner for a flow.

-[`SequentialTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.SequentialTaskRunner).
+Let's start with the [`SequentialTaskRunner`](/api-ref/prefect/task-runners/#prefect.task_runners.SequentialTaskRunner).
 This task runner runs all tasks synchronously and may be useful when used as a debugging tool in conjunction with async code.

 Let's start with this simple flow.
 We import the `SequentialTaskRunner`, specify a `task_runner` on the flow, and call the tasks with `.submit()`.